 Introduction

 Auckland, New Zealand’s most populous city with 1.6 million residents, is located at the narrowest neck of the country, flanked by harbours on both sides.
-These bodies of water effectively separate the city into five distinct urban areas: the central isthmus (including the main CBD), surrounded by; the North Shore; Manukau to the south; Waitakere to the west, and the Eastern suburbs (as indicated in ).
+These bodies of water effectively separate the city into five distinct urban areas: the central isthmus (including the main CBD), surrounded by; the North Shore; Manukau to the south; Waitakere to the west, and the Eastern suburbs (as indicated in Figure 1).
 Each of these areas contains both significant housing and employment, with the largest concentration of employment in the main CBD located just south of the Auckland Harbour Bridge.